csc7/PP2_CI/README.md

 2. As a user, I want to find a summary of type of wavelets, so I do not need to research for them in different sites on the web.
 3. As a user, I want fo have the functions (formulas) of the wavelets, so I do not need to go through long texts or the web to find them.
 4. As a user, I want to select the input parameters of the wavelets and see the corresponding graph of them, so I see how my parameters are affecting the wavelets.
-5. As a user, I want to have the wavelet I choose sent/exported to a server, so I can have it available for other applications and/on for download without having to use other applications that could take a longer time for the generation of the wavelet.
+5. As a user, I want to have the wavelet I choose sent to my e-mail address, so I can have it available for other applications and/on for download without having to use other applications that could take a longer time for the generation of the wavelet.
 6. As a user, I want to have the option to send comments or questions, so I can contribute with the website devolpment and/or indicate errors or bugs.

 - ### **Returning users**